groggero95/tsca/REPORT.md

 ### RSA ecryption

-The Montgomery multiplication and exponentiation pseudo-codes (section [Montgomery based RSA encryption](#montgomery-based-rsa-encryption)) are ported instruction by instruction in C with the implemetations reported in the files pair [mm.h], [mm.c] and [me.h], [me.c].
+The Montgomery multiplication and exponentiation pseudo-codes (section [Montgomery based RSA encryption](#montgomery-based-rsa-encryption)) are ported instruction by instruction in C with the implementations reported in the files pair [mm.h], [mm.c] and [me.h], [me.c].
 More specifically, refer to the functions `MM_big` and `ME_big`.

 ### Code validation

-The `bigint` library and the Montgomery exponentation are now ready to be tested.
+The `bigint` library and the Montgomery exponentiation are now ready to be tested.
 As previously mentioned, Python is the programming language chosen both to launch several times the test operation and to provided the reference implementation.
 To compile the code, issue the following commands:

 ```bash
 $ cd tsca